 They thought he was in no way interested in helping them, rather only helping himself.

-I don’t mean to talk bad about someone but if he treated his other clients that way, I am in no way surprised he is no longer selling property management software in Los Angeles.
+I don’t mean to talk bad about someone but if he treated his other clients that way, I am in no way surprised he is no longer selling for that company.

 Because of what the customer told me I knew that their trust had been betrayed.
 I felt it was important to spend some time letting them get to know me so that I could rebuild that trust.